Is a Bouvier Des Flanders Right for You?

 is named after the French-speaking area where it was developed, the province of Flanders in Belgium.
 Bouvier Des Flandres means the “Cow Herder of Flanders” in French.

-The Bouvier des Flandres was developed in the
+The Bouvier des Flandres were used

 Bouvier des Flandres are extremely good